 Trichloroethylene (TCE) was widely used as an industrial solvent and degreasing agent for most of the twentieth century.
 It is now a widespread groundwater contaminant.
-Phytoremediation may be a cost-effective cleanup method for TCEii contaminated soils and groundwater.
+Phytoremediation may be a cost-effective cleanup method for TCE-contaminated soils and groundwater.
 Studies of environmental TCE fate are complicated by its volatility.
-The literature repons both significant and insignificant plant uptake of TCE.
+The literature reports both significant and insignificant plant uptake of TCE.
 Conflicting findings may be due to differences in exposure level, conditions, and duration of the studies, or to experimental artifacts from laboratory systems.

 This research quantified plant uptake and volatilization of TCE using a unique laboratory system.
 Hybrid poplar trees were exposed to 1 or 10 ppm TCE over a 43-d period.
 [14C]TCE was added to four high-flow, aerated, hydroponic plant growth chamber systems designed to provide high mass recoveries, an optimal plant environment and complete separation between foliar and root uptake.